 Ordinary therapy is not usually indicated as a helpful treatment for autism itself; in fact, talk therapy might not be possible for some autistic children and may only prove useful to higher functioning adults or to individuals diagnosed with Asperger’s.
 Medical and mental health professionals can identify the signs of autism, help rule out other possible causes of the child’s behavior, and refer the child to a specialist in behavioral therapy, most commonly applied behavioral analysis, the approach with the most proven success.

-Adults with autism, especially milder forms, and children and adults with Asperger’s may benefit from talking therapy in addressing social isolation, though they may be unlikely to seek such help as their condition may often affect their families more than it affects them.
-Children with Asperger's, who often develop an extreme interest in one or two areas of knowledge and tend to show off the information they have acquired indiscriminately, may benefit from therapy to develop their social skills.
+Talking therapy may help some children and adults on the autism spectrum to address social isolation and its effects .
+Children with Asperger's, who often develop an extreme interest in one or two areas of knowledge and tend to show off the information they have acquired indiscriminately, may learn methods of further developing social skills.

 Individuals with autism may experience various issues as a result of their condition, such as anger, grief, anxiety, or stress, that therapy can be helpful in addressing.
 People who have autism, especially high-functioning adults, may also seek therapy for issues that may or may not be related to autism, such as loneliness.